 Bake the sweet potatoes:

 - Preheat oven to 400 degrees F, and line a baking sheet with foil.
-Wash and dry the sweet potatoes and prick each one a few times with a fork.
+Wash and dry the sweet potatoes and prick the skins several times with a fork.

-- Place sweet potatoes on baking sheet and bake for 1 hour, flipping them at the halfway point, or until a knife slides in easily.
+- Place sweet potatoes on the baking sheet and bake for 1 hour, flipping at the halfway point.
+They're done when easily pierced with a knife.
 Let cool for about 20 minutes or until cool enough to handle.
-Alternatively, sweet potatoes can be baked 1 to 2 days in advance and refrigerated until ready to peel and proceed with the recipe.
+Alternatively, let cool completely, then refrigerate until ready to peel and proceed with the recipe.

 Toast the pecans and saute the veggies:

-- Preheat a saute pan over medium-low heat.
-Toast pecans in the pan, stirring occasionally, for about 5 minutes or until fragrant.
-Transfer pecans to a plate to cool, then chop and set aside.
+- Preheat a saute pan over low heat.
+Toast the pecans in the pan, stirring frequently, for about 5 minutes or until fragrant.
+Transfer pecans to a plate to cool.
+Once cool, roughly chop the nuts and set aside.

-- Return saute pan to the burner and increase heat to medium.
+- Return the saute pan to the stove and increase heat to medium.
 Cook the onion for about 5 minutes or until translucent, stirring occasionally.
-Add broth and garlic to the pan, and cook 3 to 4 minutes.
-Add rosemary, sage, and pepper, and cook until most of the broth has evaporated and onions are softened.
+Add broth and garlic to the pan, and cook for 3 to 4 minutes.
+Add rosemary, sage, and black pepper, and cook until most of the broth has evaporated and the onions are softened.
 Remove from heat.

 - Peel the sweet potatoes, discarding the skins, and place in a large bowl.
-(If potatoes were made in advance and are still cool, warm them in the microwave or on the stovetop.)
+(If potatoes were made in advance and are cold, warm them in the microwave or on the stovetop.)
 Add about ½ cup yogurt to the bowl, and use a potato masher or fork to mash the sweet potatoes.
-Add onion mixture and salt, and stir to combine.
-Taste and add more yogurt, salt, and pepper, as desired.
+Add the onion mixture and salt, and stir to combine.
+Taste and add more yogurt, salt and pepper, as desired.

 - Transfer mashed sweet potatoes to a serving dish.
-Garnish with a swirl of yogurt and chopped pecans.
+Garnish with a swirl of plain yogurt and sprinkle with the chopped pecans.
+Serve warm.

 Notes